Robbbo-T/GAIA-AIR-SOFTWARE/docs/overview.md

 - **AI-Assisted Design**: Modules for designing aircraft with the help of artificial intelligence.
 - **Quantum Simulations**: Tools for simulating various aspects of aircraft operation using quantum computing.
 - **Technical Documentation**: Tools for creating and maintaining technical documentation in compliance with COAFI and AMEDEO standards.

+## Airbus Tools Integration

+The GAIA AIR initiative integrates several specific Airbus tools to enhance its capabilities.
+These tools include:

+- **GIPSY**: A tool for precise positioning and navigation.
+- **GIDOCA**: A tool for managing and documenting configuration data.
+- **SAP**: A tool for enterprise resource planning and management.
+- **ZAMIZ**: A tool for managing and analyzing maintenance data.
+- **DACAS**: A tool for managing and analyzing flight data.
+- **PDMLink/PASS V2**: A tool for product lifecycle management and collaboration.
+- **ARINA**: A tool for managing and analyzing aircraft performance data.

+These tools are integrated into the GAIA AIR software to provide comprehensive solutions for aircraft design, operation, and maintenance.
+The integration of these tools ensures that the GAIA AIR initiative leverages the latest technologies and best practices in the aerospace industry.